2008 Noida double murder case: Discovery of Hemraj's body

-On the morning of 16 May, the visitors to the Talwars' house noticed some bloodstains on the terrace door handle.
+On the morning of 17 May, the visitors to the Talwars' house noticed some bloodstains on the terrace door handle.
 Rajesh's former colleagues Rajiv Kumar Varshney and Rohit Kochhar later told the police that they saw bloodstains on the terrace door, its lock and the staircase leading to the terrace.
-While visiting the Talwars' house, Varshney had taken the stairs to the terrace by mistake.
+While visiting the Talwars' house, Varshney had taken the stairs to the terrace.
 However, several other witnesses testified that they had not noticed any bloodstains on the staircase in the morning.
 These witnesses included several police officers, Umesh Sharma, Puneesh Rai Tandon, Bharati Mandal and Vikas Sethi.
 Thus, the bloodstains might have been left by the group that tried taking Aarushi's mattress to the Talwars' terrace.

 Kocchar stated that the bloodstains on the terrace door were brought to the attention of a police constable named Akhilesh Kumar.
 Praful Durrani, who also visited the house, claimed that the policeman initially dismissed the spot on the terrace door as rust, and was also dismissive of the bloodstains on the floor.
 According to Varshney, the police told him that the killer must have tried to escape through or hide weapon on the terrace, but returned after finding it locked.
 Eventually, the police were persuaded to investigate the terrace, but they could not get the key to the terrace door.
 Rohit Kochhar later testified that when a policeman asked Rajesh for the terrace key, he "went into the house and did not come out for a long time."
 Varshney told the court that Rajesh went "towards staircase and immediately returned and went inside the house".
 Rajesh later stated that he does not have exact recollection of what happened at that time, but he insisted that he never stopped the investigators from visiting any part of the house.
 Ultimately, the police were unable to open the door and let it remain locked until the next day.
 Superintendent of Police (SP) Mahesh Mishra testified that he had asked for the terrace door to be opened on 16 May.
 However, his subordinates told him that Rajesh Talwar couldn't find the key and they couldn't find a mechanic to break open the door.
 He also stated that he had filed a report on this "carelessness" with the Senior Superintendent of Police (SSP) Noida.